crypto-com/thaler-docs/docs/getting-started/reward-and-punishments.md

 The recording of block proposer is done in `BeginBlock` right before rewards distribution.

-### Rewards: Implementation and interactions with ABCI
+### Rewards: Documentation and its interactions with ABCI

-The implementation of the reward mechanism can be found in [here](https://github.com/crypto-com/chain-docs/blob/master/docs/modules/reward.md)
+The detailed documentation of the reward mechanism can be found in [here](https://github.com/crypto-com/chain-docs/blob/master/docs/modules/reward.md)

 ## Validator Punishments